MJGTwo/mjgtwo/README.md

 ## 👋 Hi there, I'm Michael Gardner

-### 🚀 Innovator | Software Engineer
+### 🚀 Entrepreneur | Innovator | Solutionist

-I develop at the intersection of analytics, infrastructure, and full-stack development.
+I develop solutions for analytics, infrastructure, and full-stack development.

 ### 🔧 Past Collaborations
 From **Microsoft** to **Epic Games**, I've been privileged to build robust solutions and lead dynamic engineering teams across the tech landscape.